wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](../attachments/953.png) 9:14

-However, if tiy were to go into the `Pizza` function and add `this.size = "Medium";`, you will get "Medium".
+However, if you were to go into the `Pizza` function and add `this.size = "Medium";`, you will get "Medium".

 ![](../attachments/954.png) 9:15